This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 4: Add the liquid oils

-You’re aiming to have both the pot of oil and the lye-water to be within five degrees of each other.
+You’re aiming to have both the pot of oil and the lye solution to be within ten degrees of each other.
 You also want them down to about 100-105°F (38-41°C).
-The oils you can heat and cool easier so you’ll need to work around the temperature of the lye water.
+The oils you can heat and cool easier so you’ll need to work around the temperature of the lye solution.

-When they’re in the same range, pour the lye-water through the fine mesh strainer and into the pan.
+When they’re in the same range, pour the lye solution through the fine mesh strainer and into the pan.

 Step 6: Blending

-Insert the head of your stick (immersion) blender into the oils/lye-water at an angle.
+Insert the head of your stick (immersion) blender into the oils/lye solution at an angle.
 This is to reduce the air in the head and thus air bubbles in your soap.
 Use the stick blender as a spoon at first and stir gently.